ThejKishore/demo/README.md

-# demo - Spring Boot Sample
+# demo - Spring Boot Sample -demo

 This is a spring boot application is a good starting application that has below modules.